2 The Basics II: Accidentals and Beats

 Example 2.3.1.
 Enharmonic equivalents

-- Example 2.3.1A: D-sharp, E-flat and F-double-flat are enharmonically equivalent because they are the same key on the keyboard, but have different note names and are spelled differently on the staff
+- Example 2.3.1A: D sharp, E flat, and F double flat are enharmonically equivalent because they are the same key on the keyboard, but they have different note names and are spelled differently on the staff.

-You may wonder why anyone would ever use G-double-flat instead of F, as in Example 2.3.1C.
-However, as you will later learn, based on context, sometimes G-double-flat will be the correct note and F will not be.
-For example, compare the words “I” and “eye.”
-They sound the same and “I” is much easier to spell.
-However, if you write “He poked his I,” that would be incorrect.
-Just as in grammar, context will be the deciding factor.
+You may wonder why anyone would choose G double flat over F, as shown in Example 2.3.1C.
+However, as you will learn later, context can determine whether G double flat or F is the correct note.
+For instance, compare the words “I” and “eye.”
+They sound the same, and “I” is much easier to spell.
+But if you write “He poked his I,” that would be incorrect.
+Just like in grammar, context is the deciding factor.

 There are two enharmonic equivalents next to each other in Example 2.3.2.